-Bauko, Mountain Province is considered a Salad Bowl, owing to its abundant supply of temperate vegetables.
+Bauko is considered a Salad Bowl, owing to its abundant supply of temperate vegetables.
 Its towering peaks also serve as headwaters to major river systems namely, Abra, Chico, and Agno.

 I have been visiting Bauko several times already.
 And I tell you.
 There is so much to learn and explore here.
-It’s no wonder why Bauko is often touted as the hiking capital of Mountain Province.
+It’s no wonder why Bauko is touted as the hiking capital of Mountain Province.

-How to Get to Bauko, Mountain Province
+How to Get to Bauko, Mt Province

 Bontoc to Bauko.
 There are vans operating from Bontoc to Abatan, Bauko.
 Regular trip departures start at 7:15 am to 5:00 pm.
 Each van departs once filled to capacity.